LesterWYoung/QTL-seq/README.md

          -o example_dir
 ```

 QTL-seq can automatically merge multiple FASTQs and BAMs.
-Of course, you can merge FASTQs or BAMs using `cat` or `samtools merge` before input them to QTL-seq.
-If you specify `-p` multiple times, please make sure that those files include only 1 individual.
-On the other hand, `-b1` and `-b2` can include more than 1 individuals because those are bulked samples.
-QTL-seq can automatically classify FASTQs and BAMs from whether comma exits or not.
+Of course, you can manually merge FASTQs or BAMs using `cat` or `samtools merge` prior to using them in QTL-seq.
+If you specify `-p` multiple times, please make sure that the files are from only a single individual.
+On the other hand, `-b1` and `-b2` should include more than one individual because these are bulked samples.
+QTL-seq will assume that FASTQ files are present if a comma is present between the filenames.
+The pipeline will assume a BAM file is present if a comma is not present.

 ### Example 5 : run QTL-plot from VCF
 ```